 MinistryWatch stands for transparency and accountability.
 That’s why we think it is important for Christian ministries to be as transparent as possible with donors and with the public.

 That’s why MinistryWatch grades every ministry in its database based on transparency.
 Our transparency grade evaluates the ease with which donors can see into the finances of a ministry.
 We use three indicators:

 - The completion and public availability of a Form 990.
 The Form 990 highlights revenue, expenses, fundraising costs, and executive salaries.
 Form 990s have a great deal of information of interest to donors, though they are not a “gold standard” because this information is self-reported.

 - Membership in the Evangelical Council for Financial Accountability (ECFA).
 Members of the ECFA publicly commit to live up to the “Seven Standards of Responsible Stewardship.”
-(Ministries with annual revenue less than $1-million are exempt from this requirement.)

 The grading system is simple.

 - If a ministry complies with all three of the standards above, that ministry will receive a Transparency Grade of “A.”

 - If a ministry meets two of the three standards, that ministry will receive a “C.”

 - If a ministry meets only one of these standards, it will receive a “D.”

 - If it fails to meet any of the three standards, that ministry will receive a Transparency Grade of “F.”

 If you would like to report an error or a change in ministry status, please email: firstname.lastname@example.org